-State trooper accidentally hit and killed his brother when responding to his call for backup: ‘A bad dream’
+State trooper accidentally hit and killed his brother when responding to his call for backup

 Beck was the father of three daughters, WHNS reported.

-“He loved his babies and he loved to just live,” Beck’s sister, Seledia Carver, wrote on a GoFundMe page to raise money for funeral expenses. “…He lived the way he wanted Free and just going a mile a [minute] leaving you laughing and remembering his beautiful smile.”
+“He loved his babies and he loved to just live,” Beck’s sister Seledia Carver wrote on a GoFundMe page to raise money for funeral expenses.
+“He lived the way he wanted Free and just going a mile a minuet leaving you laughing and remembering his beautiful smile.”

 On Tuesday, a mourner took a hammer and wooden cross to the crash site.
 He pounded it into the ground, inches away from a bouquet of white roses and a few feet from a guardrail mangled the night before.